-ARTICLE 33.
+ARTICLE 34.
 EFFECTIVE DATE:

-- Section 1: This Agreement shall be effective July 1, 2014, and shall remain in full force and effect up to and including June 30, 2016, and during the period of any statutory impasse procedures. - Section 2: In the event either party desires to open negotiations concerning the terms of a successor agreement, written notice of such desire shall be given on or before February 1, 2016. - Section 3: In the event the parties cannot negotiate a new Contract, the parties shall comply with statutory impasse procedures. - Section 4: Each party reserves its rights as established by Chapter 288 of the Nevada Revised Statutes, as amended.
+Section 1: This Agreement shall be effective July 1, 2021, and shall remain in full force and effect up to and including June 30, 2024, and during the period of any statutory impasse procedures.

+Section 2: In the event either party desires to open negotiations concerning the terms of a successor agreement, written notice of such desire shall be given on or before February 1, 2024.

+Section 3: In the event the parties cannot negotiate a new Agreement, it is agreed that the parties shall comply with statutory impasse procedures.

+Section 4: Each party reserves its rights as established by Chapter 288 of the

+Nevada Revised Statutes, as amended.

-ARTICLE 34.
+ARTICLE 35.
 AGREEMENT SEVERABLE:

 Section 1: This Agreement is declared to be severable and if any paragraph, phrase, or part is declared to be void by a court of competent jurisdiction, it shall not be construed to void or nullify the entire Agreement, and those parts not declared void shall be binding upon the parties.
-The parties agree that, if and when any provision of this Agreement is held or determined to be illegal or void, they will then promptly enter into lawful negotiations concerning the substance thereof.
+The parties agree that, if and when any provision of this Agreement is held or determined to be illegal or void, they will then promptly enter into lawfulnegotiations concerning the substance thereof.
 This Agreement is the entire Agreement of the parties terminating all prior Agreements.